m00nler/developer-interview-test/Readme.md

 - The tests should all pass

 You are free to use any frameworks/NuGet packages that you see fit.
 You should plan to spend around 1 hour completing the exercise.

+# Configuration
+DBConnection:
+- paste connection string to appsettings.json (create it before) as it is on example

+To apply migrations to local db:
+ - open terminal
+ - cd Smartwyre.DeveloperTest.Runner
+ - dotnet ef migrations add <name of migration>
+ - paste connection string in terminal prompt
+ - dotnet ef database update
+ - Ready!